its-tom-li/react-typescript-fitness/README.md

+# Development Showcase
+Click on [this link](https://292b6288.react-typescript-fitness-5l2.pages.dev) to view the live demo.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.